center-for-threat-informed-defense/adversary_emulation_library/README.md

 In collaboration with Center Participants, the MITRE Engenuity [Center for Threat-Informed Defense (Center)](https://mitre-engenuity.org/center-for-threat-informed-defense/) is building a library of adversary emulation plans to allow organizations to evaluate their defensive capabilities against the real-world threats they face.
 Emulation plans are an essential component in testing current defenses for organizations that are looking to prioritize their defenses around actual adversary behavior.
 Focusing our energies on developing a set of common emulation plans that are available to all means that organizations can use their limited time and resources to focus on understanding how their defenses actually fare against real-world threats.

+Also see our recent blog on the [Adversary Emulation Library](https://medium.com/mitre-engenuity/introducing-the-all-new-adversary-emulation-plan-library-234b1d543f6b).

 ## Philosophy

 These adversary emulation plans are based on known-adversary behaviors and designed to empower red teams to manually emulate a specific threat actor in order to test and evaluate defensive capabilities from a threat-informed perspective.
 This approach empowers defenders to operationalize cyber threat intelligence to better understand and combat real-world adversaries.
 Rather than focusing on static signatures, these intelligence-driven emulation plans provide a repeatable means to test and tune defensive capabilities and products against the evolving Tactics, Techniques, and Procedures (TTPs) of threat actors and malware.